rexcontrols/REXexamples/UniPi_examples/EMO-AO4/README.md

 You may connect the outputs of EMO-AO4/12 expansion board to the analog inputs of the UniPi itself for verification.
-The measured values are recorded in the TRND block which allow displaying of the trends (graphs) in the RexView diagnostic tool.
+The measured values are recorded in the TRND block which allows displaying of the trends (graphs) in the RexView diagnostic tool.

 ## Timing of the project ##